unrealwork/atsd-use-cases/research/us-visa-refusal/README.md

 | Marshall Islands                  | 14.7                | 14.0                    | 29.4                | 14.7              |
 ```

-This next query shows countries where refusals have decreased most over the last 10 years.
-Poland in this time period saw a decrease of **20.8%**, which may be due in part to it's admittance
+The query below shows countries where refusals have decreased the most over the last 10 years.
+Poland experienced a decrease of **20.8%**, most likely resulting from Polish admittance
 to the [European Union](https://en.wikipedia.org/wiki/European_Union) in 2004.
-Seven African countries (Cote d'Ivoire, Kiribati, Malawi, Niger, Nigeria, Zambia, Zimbabwe) saw decreases
+Seven African countries (Cote d'Ivoire, Kiribati, Malawi, Niger, Nigeria, Zambia, Zimbabwe) experienced decreases
 greater than **12.4%** from 2006 to 2016.

 ```sql